kagnaem/Global-Temperature/README.md

 # Global-Temperature Trend
-This analysis utilized the Global Temperature dataset (GSOT) from Google cloud platform BigQuery The below highlights are the results of the analysis of the dataset using LookerStudio
+## This analysis utilized the Global Temperature dataset (GSOT) from Google cloud platform BigQuery.
+## The below highlights are the results of the analysis of the dataset using LookerStudio

 ![image](https://github.com/user-attachments/assets/d4d903e7-c41c-484d-8f13-45c86a132893)